lx920/Used-Car-Pricing-Prediction/README.md

 Main Models explored here are Linear Regression, Random Forest, Regularization Techniques Ridge/Lasso/EN.

 # Data
 The dataset is scraped from web used car listings.
 The rows are around 1,000.
-There are 45 columns such as year, make, model, mpg, horsepower, int color, ext color, AWD etc.
+There are 45 columns such as year, make, model, mpg, horsepower, int color, ext color, AWD etc.\
+\
+They are a combination of categorical and numerical columns.
+Many have missing data.

 # Language and Main Libraries
 R is the language used in this analysis.\